kayloody/kayloody/README.md

-### Hello World 👋
+# Hello World 👋
-Khaled Al-Amoodi
-I code for the web.
-I craft for humans.
+My name is Khaled Al-Amoodi.
 I'm a software developer and PhD candidate based in Edmonton, Canada specializing in building and designing websites and applications.
 <!--
 **kayloody/kayloody** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.